Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: ET as a single instrument

 \section{ET as a single instrument}

-The ET will comprise of three co-planar detectors of equal arm length of 10 km, aligned in the form of an equilateral triangle so that the opening angle will be $60 ^{\circ}$ and it will use Michelson interferometry.
+The ET will comprise of three coplanar detectors of equal arm length of 10 km, aligned in the form of an equilateral triangle so that the opening angle will be $60 ^{\circ}$ and it will use Michelson interferometry.
 Multiple design configurations have been studied over time.
 The first basic design considered was ET-B \cite{2008arXiv0810.0604H}.
-It was based on a single cryogenic interferometer and covered full frequency range of interest.
-It was then updated to xylophone design resulting in the ET-C sensitivity \cite{2012CQGra..29l4006H} in which each detector consisted of two interferometers, each with an opening angle of $60^{\circ}$, with one optimized for low frequencies and the other optimised for high frequencies.
+It was based on a single cryogenic interferometer and covered the full frequency range of interest.
+It was then updated to a xylophone design resulting in the ET-C sensitivity \cite{2012CQGra..29l4006H} in which each detector consisted of two interferometers, each with an opening angle of $60^{\circ}$, with one optimized for low frequencies and the other optimizsed for high frequencies.
 ET-D \cite{2011CQGra..28i4013H} is a realistic version of ET-C since it considers an improved noise model.
 Each ET detector will have two interferometers, one each for the low and high frequencies.
-The final triangular design of the ET, will have three such detectors and so six interferometers in total.
+The final triangular design of the ET will have three such detectors and so six interferometers in total.

-While observing a gravitational wave signal which stays in the detection band of the detector for a long duration one has to take into account the change in the antenna response with the rotation of the Earth.
-Following the detailed treatment given in \citet{PhysRevD.58.063001}, which takes into account the motion of the Earth, the time dependent antenna response function for a single detector in the reference frame of the celestial sphere at time $t$ is given as:
+While observing a GW signal which stays in the detection band of the detector for a long duration one has to take into account the change in the antenna response with the rotation of Earth.
+Following the detailed treatment given in \citet{PhysRevD.58.063001}, which takes into account the motion of Earth, the time-dependent antenna response function for a single detector in the reference frame of the celestial sphere at time $t$ is given as

 where,